 In our new series "The Dirty Truth", we explore everyday items and the role they play in the big theme of pollution.

 Plastic straws are some of the items first affected by plastic bans in many countries.
 In this article we'll explore, how much they really contribute to pollution.

-For that, we'll start with some high level number about plastic straw distribution, then make our way to their production and usage, and finishing with their disposal.
+For that, we'll start with some high level facts about plastic straws.
+Then we make our way to their production and usage, finishing with their disposal.

 Plastic straws in numbers

 It is hard to find an exact estimate about the average daily use of plastic straws.
 Many sources cite an estimated 500 million straws a day for the US alone.